ilmanzo/ilmanzo.github.com/curriculum.md

 ---
 {% include JB/setup %}

 ## Fundamentals

-- born in VR, Italy on 1973
+- born in Verona, Italy on 1973
 - studied electronics and telecommunications
 - started working in IT industry since 1993
 - first Linux server installed on 1995
 - 1999-2000: developer, DBA Oracle and sysadmin VAX/VMS
 - 2000-2001: sysadmin, network administrator in a local Internet Service Provider Netbusiness spa
 - 2001-2005: network & security administrator in Quercia Software spa